qiyfoundation/Qiy-Scheme/use-cases/UC62 Qiy Application Requests Data Use Records.md

-# UC38 Service Provider Requests Qiy Node
+# UC62 Qiy Application Requests Data Use Records

 # Abstract

-This document is the use case specification for use case [UC38 Service Provider Requests Qiy Node](UC38%20Service%20Provider%20Requests%20Qiy%20Node.md).
+This document is the use case specification for use case [UC62 Qiy Application Requests Data Use Records](UC62%20Qiy%20Application%20Requests%20Data%20Use%20Records.md).

 # Contents